pnlbwh/dMRIharmonization/README.md

 ## 1. Folders

-In each input image directory, two folders are created: `dti` and `rish`.
+In each input image directory, two folders are created: `dti` and `harm`.
 The `dti` folder stores diffusion measures and corresponding transform files.
-On the other hand `rish` folder stores RISH features and corresponding transform files.
+On the other hand `harm` folder stores RISH features and corresponding transform files.

 ## 2. Files